louiewhitz/the-Check-in/README.md

 * User can delete event
 * User can secure user authentication using JsonWebToken and Argon2
 * User can store images on AWS-S3

+## Future Features
+* A clock depicting the days that have passed without contact
+* Reminders when scheduled events are coming up
+* Optional reminder when user hasn't made contact in a while
+* Adding more than one timeline per user

 ## Getting Started